 Capital Asset Type Estimated Useful Life (in years)

 Buildings 40

-Vehicles . •
+Machinery and equipment 15-25

-Equipment 15 - 25
+Vehicles 5

-Infrastructure 10 - 20
+Infrastructure 10-20

 The cost of normal maintenance and repairs that do not add to the value of the assets or materially extend asset lives are not capitalized and are treated as expenses when incurred.
 Improvements are capitalized.